I have come across and read so many blogs and Youtube channels about financial freedom and early retirement.

 I think it might have to do with the abundant resources theory.
 If I know I have limited free time, I treasure it more and want to make the most of it.
 If I know I have years of free time ahead of me, I’m not sure I’ll be as productive and happy as I can be.

 When I was super busy in grad school, I wanted to have all the time in the world to watch my favorite TV shows.
-But now that I have finished all of the seasons, it’s getting boring.
-I want to be back at work.
+But now that I have finished all of my favorite TV show seasons, I want to be back at work.

 I think the most important thing is that both Mr. FAF and I like our career tracks.
 I don’t just wake up every day dreading to go to work or counting down the days until I can retire.
 I think when we’re fortunate to find something we love doing, it’s already enjoyment in itself.